Client Disconnection

 Execution

-When you run the script, it processes each client listed in the input file sequentially and performs the following operations:
+When you run the script, it processes clients listed in the input file concurrently (up to --max_workers at a time, default: 5) and performs the following operations for each client:

-- Disconnection Request: Sends a disconnection command to the corresponding device managing that client.
+SKIPPED. - Disconnection Request: Sends a disconnection command to the corresponding device (Access Point or Gateway) managing that client.

 - Results Export: Generates a comprehensive report summarizing the disconnection request status and related details for all processed clients.